Seeing charges on your statement that don't seem right? Getting charged when you shouldn't be? See below for how to fix.

-You or someone with access to your account could have mistakenly opened another account by mistyping the email address or using a different email to sign in.
-If you think that this is the case, please contact us.
+You or someone who uses your account could have mistakenly opened another account.
+This can happen by mistyping the email address or using a different email to sign in.
+If this happened to you, please contact us.

-If your account was canceled but you’re still seeing a charge, it’s possible that you or someone with access to your account may have accidentally restarted it.
+If your account was canceled but you’re still seeing a charge, you or someone who was using your account may have accidentally restarted it.

 Sign in to netflix.com and do the following: